ezex-io/boilerplate/README.md

 - Using [Vitest](https://vitest.dev/) as the testing framework.
 - Using [gts](https://github.com/google/gts) for linting.
 - Keeping dependencies as low as possible.
+- Avoid using packages like Husky or anything that alters the developer environment.

 ### About Tests